vmware-archive/liota/README.md

 or a traditional socket endpoint.

 ## DCC (Data Center Component)
-This layer takes care of supporting DCC’s, which can be hosted anywhere; on-prem, public or private cloud.
-It is potentially the most important and complex layers of liota.
+The abstract class DCC represents an application in a data-center.
+It is potentially the most important and complex abstraction of liota.
 It provides flexibility to developers for choosing the data-center components they need and using API’s provided by liota.
-With help of this layer developers may build custom solutions.
-The layer implements basic API’s and encapsulates them into unified common API’s required to send data to various DCC’s.
+With help of this abstraction developers may build custom solutions.
+The abstract class states basic methods and encapsulates them into unified common API’s required to send data to various DCC’s.
 Graphite and vROps (vRealize Operations) are currently the data-center components supported by the first version of liota.
 New DCC’s can easily be integrated in this layer as it follows a plug in-plug out design.

 Liota – Sample Code Below is a sample code developed using liota for a representative IoT gateway.
 A temperature metric is defined and its values are collected from a USB-temperature sensor connected to the USB-1 port of the gateway.